logprime/T1-P5-Vehicle-Detection/T1-P5-DJ-writeup.md

 1) Cars are detected in the opposite direction
 2) Time lag between when car is able to get detected after entry into frame.
-3) separate bounding box of overlapping cars
+3) Separate bounding box of overlapping cars
-4) False Negatives
+4) False negatives

 ![False Negatives][image57]